 Muscle Tendon Injuries

 Almost all of these strains are treated with ice, elevation, and rest.
 Sometimes compression with an Ace wrap or knee sleeve is recommended, and crutches may be used for a short time to assist with walking.
-Ibuprofen (Advil) can be used as an anti-inflammatory medication.
+Ibuprofen (Advil, Motrin) or naproxen can be used as an anti-inflammatory medication.

 Except for elite athletes, tears of the hamstring muscle are treated conservatively without an operation, allowing time, exercise, and perhaps physical therapy to return the muscle to normal function.

 MCL and LCL Injuries